-Designation of which studies involved in meta-analysis.
-A proper meta-analysis should be containing all the available evidence on the subject of the interest.
-Omission of the key studies would falsely alter the results.
+Designation of the studies involved in the meta-analysis.
+A proper meta-analysis should contain all the available evidence on the subject of the interest.
+The omission of the key studies would falsely alter the results.

-Repetition of experiments and reporting only the most favorable.
-This is commonly done.
+Repetition of the experiments and reporting of only the most favorable results; this is commonly done.

 Demonstrating only the most expressive results of data fishing.

-Another method is the data dredging, where all the attempts are made to do multiple statistical analysis (this increases the error rate of the study).
-It may be done as a part of the study with the normal intention or may be carried out to determine which among the comparison is of the statistical significance.
+Another method is the data dredging, where all attempts are made to do multiple statistical analyses (this increases the error rate of the study).
+It may be done as a part of the study with the normal intention or may be carried out to determine which item/group in the comparative analysis is of statistical significance.
 The statistical test is to be mentioned clearly in the initial protocol and is to be followed in order to avoid this.

 - The process of gradually reducing the size of work or assignment through pressure.

-Data are selected not only for study design and measurement, but also by important pre-requisite that there has to be someone doing some study about it.
+Data are selected not only for study design and measurement but also by the important prerequisite that there has to be someone doing some study about it.

 Examples of selection bias:

-- RCT on thrombolysis with alternating day concealment
+- Randomized control trial (RCT) on thrombolysis with alternating day concealment.

-- RCT comparing medical versus surgical management of cerebrovascular disease
+- RCT comparing medical versus surgical management of the cerebrovascular disease.

 - Some disease circumstances can influence the circulation of blood to the brain (atherosclerosis can cause cerebrovascular disease).

-A good researcher should have methods to overcome the shortcomings resulting from selection biasing.
-That is, one is not exposing some participants for the different duration and others for different rather same.
+A good researcher should have methods to overcome the shortcomings resulting from the selection bias; i.e one is not exposing some participants for a certain duration and others for a different duration of time.
 The researcher will explain the possible errors that can result in his report or survey.

-As explained above, it is very essential to follow the randomisation principles in the study.
+As explained above, it is very essential to follow the randomization principles in the study.
 Ultimately, selection bias is unavoidable.
-So researcher should try to minimize its effects and quote the important errors.
+So, the researcher should try to minimize its effects and quote important errors.